 Try Meeting New People: If you cannot get over the thought that no one is there for you (even though there are) it’s okay!
 It’s never too late to make new friends.
 Try meeting new people.
 Volunteer somewhere, become a part of a book club or something of your interest, join a dance class maybe.
 Just try to get out of your cozy room and interact with people .

-Take Advantage Of The Time You’re Alone: Find a way to utilize this time and divert yourself.
+Take Advantage Of The Time You’re Alone: If you’re struggling to find out how to overcome loneliness, stop struggling and do something else instead.
+Find a way to utilize this time and divert yourself.
 Pursue a hobby, learn a new skill, get into a good book, or maybe spend time planning your future.
 When you feel lonely, it’s easy to get caught up in how sad and unfruitful the present is, but thinking, planning, and working for what lies ahead can give you hope and something positive to focus on .

 Express: This is, perhaps, the toughest thing to do by far, but it can be the most effective.
 Express yourself.
 Try talking to your close friends, parents, siblings, neighbors, or anyone who you think you can find solace in.
 This does not have to be a quick thing, you can take your time to open up.